diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 [2021*] 59 Three, four, shut the door
 ```

-A **sync point** is a point in the stream that can be used to resynchronize with a record boundary if the reader is “lost”—for example, after seeking to an arbitrary position in the stream.
-Sync points are recorded by SequenceFile.Writer, which inserts a special entry to mark the sync point every few records as a sequence file is being written.
+A **sync point** is a point in the stream that can be used to resynchronize with a record boundary if the reader is “lost”—for example, after seeking to an arbitrary position in the stream. `Sync points are recorded by SequenceFile.Writer, which inserts a special entry to mark the sync point every few records as a sequence file is being written`.
 Such entries are small enough to incur only a modest storage overhead—less than 1%.
 Sync points always align with record boundaries.

 #### Displaying a SequenceFile with the command-line interface
 The hadoop fs command has a -text option to display sequence files in textual form.
 It can recognize gzipped files, sequence files, and Avro